Hammertoe & Claw Toe Treatment is a foot condition whereby the middle joint of the toe is bent due to weak muscles.

 According to research, hammertoe is hereditary.
-But in some cases, people developed this condition when they wear tight shoes over a long period of time.
+In some cases, people develop this condition when they wear tight shoes over a long period of time.

-Usually, hammertoes occur on the second, third, or fourth toe.
+Usually, hammertoes can occur in any toe.
 Women are more prone to this toe deformity.
-This is because they have lots of shoe gear.
-Also, women tend to wear tight shoes for aesthetics’ purposes.
+This is because they have a lot of shoe gear.
+Also, women tend to wear tight shoes for aesthetic purposes.

 The following are some of the tried and tested treatments for hammertoe and claw toes:

 To relieve that pain, always wear shoes that fit properly.
 Deeper and wider shoes are recommended.
 Also, make sure that the shoe you wear has a soft padding.

 You can also take anti-inflammatory medications to reduce the pain caused by hammertoe.